vsowjanyarani/doc/README.md

    https://github.com/vsowjanyarani/sowji-devops.git - all the files related to devops automation are available in this repository.

 ## INFRASTRUCTURE PROVISIONING
 One vpc,2subnets,eks-cluster with one nodegroup  (minimum 1 spot instance and maximum 5 spot instances) are provisioned using terraform.
-Tool used in provisioning of infrastructure is terrafrom.
+Tool used for provisioning of infrastructure is terrafrom.

 #### TERRAFORM